RAF Folkingham

 Opened in 1940, it was used by both the Royal Air Force and United States Army Air Forces.
 During the war, it was used primarily as a troop carrier airfield for airborne units and as a subsidiary training depot of the newly formed Royal Air Force Regiment.
 After the war, it was placed on care and maintenance during 1947 when the RAF Regiment relocated to RAF Catterick.

 During the late 1950s and early 1960s, the RAF Bomber Command used Folkingham as a PGM-17 Thor Intermediate Range Ballistic Missile (IRBM) base.

 Today the remains of the airfield are located on private property being used as agricultural fields, with the main north–south runway acting as hardstanding for hundreds of scrapped vehicles.

 History

 USAAF

 Folkingham was known as USAAF Station AAF-484 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "FK".

 313th Troop Carrier Group

 US personnel started to arrive in January 1944 to prepare for the 313th Troop Carrier Group scheduled to transfer from Trapani/Milo Airfield, Sicily.
-On 5 February it opened as a USAAF IX Troop Carrier Command station flying four squadrons of C-47s.
+On 5 February it opened as a USAAF IX Troop Carrier Command station flying four squadrons of Douglas C-47 Skytrains.
 Operational squadrons and fuselage codes were: